Gawain: Sir Gawain

-The element Gwalch means hawk, and is a typical epithet in medieval Welsh poetry.
-The meaning of mei is uncertain.
-It has been suggested that it refers to the month of May (Mai in Modern Welsh), rendering "Hawk of May", although Rachel Bromwich considers this unlikely.
-Kenneth Jackson suggests the name evolved from an early Common Brittonic name *Ualcos Magesos, meaning "Hawk of the Plain".
-Not all scholars accept the gwalch derivation.
-John Koch suggests the name could be derived from a Brythonic original *Wolcos Magesos, "Wolf/Errant Warrior of the Plain."
+In Gwalchmei's name, the element Gwalch – meaning hawk – is an epithet typical of medieval Welsh poetry.
+The meaning of the element mei is uncertain, however.
+While it has been suggested that this element refers to the month of May (Mai in Modern Welsh) – rendering the full name as "Hawk of May" – medievalist and linguist Rachel Bromwich considers this meaning unlikely.
+Celticist Kenneth Jackson suggests the name Gwalchmei evolved from an early Common Brittonic name *Ualcos Magesos, meaning "Hawk of the Plain".
+Some scholars disagree with the "hawk" interpretation altogether.
+For example, John T. Koch suggests that the name Gwalchmei could be derived from the Brythonic *Wolcos Magesos, "Wolf/Errant Warrior of the Plain".

-Others argue that the continental forms do not ultimately derive from Gwalchmei.
-Roger Sherman Loomis suggests a derivation from the epithet Gwallt Avwyn, found in the list of heroes in Culhwch and Olwen, which he translates as "hair like reins" or "bright hair".
+By contrast, other scholars argue that the continental forms of the character's name do not ultimately derive from Gwalchmei.
+Roger Sherman Loomis suggests a derivation from the epithet Gwallt Avwyn, found in the list of heroes in the Welsh tale Culhwch and Olwen, which Loomis translates as "hair like reins" or "bright hair".
 Lauran Toorians proposes that the Dutch name Walewein (attested in Flanders and France c.
-1100) was earliest, suggesting it entered Britain during the large settlement of Flemings in Wales in the early 12th century.
-However, most scholarship supports a derivation from Gwalchmei, variants of which are well attested in Wales and Brittany.
-Bromwich, Joseph Loth, and Heinrich Zimmer all trace the etymology of the continental versions to a corruption of the Breton form of this name, Walcmoei.
+1100) was the earliest version, suggesting that this version entered Britain during the large settlement of Flemings in Wales during the early 12th century.
+Still, most scholarship supports a derivation from Gwalchmei, variants of which are well attested in Wales and Brittany.
+Bromwich, Joseph Loth and Heinrich Zimmer all trace the etymology of the continental name versions to a corruption of the Breton form of Gwalchmei, Walcmoei.

 Gwalchmei

-Gawain's precursor, Gwalchmei son of Gwyar, was a hero of Welsh mythology and clearly a major figure of the now largely lost oral tradition.
-His popularity greatly increased after foreign versions, particularly those derived from Geoffrey of Monmouth's Historia Regum Britanniae, became known in Wales.
-The Gwyar (meaning "gore" or "spilled blood/bloodshed") in Gwalchmei ap Gwyar is likely the name of Gwalchmei's mother, rather than his father, as is the standard in the Welsh Triads.
-Gwyar appears as a daughter of Amlawdd Wledig in one version of the hagiographical genealogy Bonedd y Saint.
-The 14th-century fragment Birth of Arthur, a Welsh text that adapts scenes from Geoffrey, substitutes Gwyar for Anna, Geoffrey's name for Gawain's mother, the Queen of Orkney.
-His father is named as Emyr Llydaw (Emperor of Brittany), that is Budic II of Brittany.
-There, Gwalchmei is given three sisters: Gracia, Graeria, and Dioneta, the last of which being a counterpart of Morgan.
+The Gawain character's precursor – Gwalchmei, son of Gwyar – was a hero of Welsh mythology and a major figure of the largely lost oral tradition.
+Gwalchmei's popularity increased significantly after foreign versions of the mythology, particularly those derived from Geoffrey of Monmouth's account Historia Regum Britanniae, became known in Wales.
+The element Gwyar (meaning "gore" or "spilled blood/bloodshed") in the name Gwalchmei ap Gwyar is likely the name of Gwalchmei's mother, rather than his father, as is standard in the Welsh Triads.
+Gwyar appears as a daughter of the legendary king Amlawdd Wledig in one version of the hagiographical genealogy Bonedd y Saint.
+The 14th-century fragment Birth of Arthur – a Welsh text that adapts scenes from Geoffrey – substitutes Gwyar for Anna, Geoffrey's name for Gawain's mother, the Queen of Orkney.
+Gwalchmei's father is named as Emyr Llydaw (Emperor of Brittany), that is, Budic II of Brittany.
+In that fragment, Gwalchmei has three sisters: Gracia, Graeria, and Dioneta, the last of whom is a counterpart of the enchantress Morgan le Fay.

+Early references to Gwalchmei include the following sources: